StarGate01/p8b-infinitime/README.md

 Step 0
 - State: Stock P8b (Stock)
 - Take a note of your stock firmware identification string.
 E.g. something like MOY-TFK5-1.7.7.
-This will not be available after overwriting the bootloader, however knowing it will be useful later when picking the right infinitime build, and/or will be useful if your watch is a new variant that we have not seen yet.
+This will not be available after overwriting the bootloader, however knowing it will be useful later when picking the right InfiniTime build, and/or will be useful if your watch is a new variant that we have not seen yet.
+See also the file `HardwareVariants.md` to figure out which build is right for you.

 Step 1